GTZ-STUDIO/LvlUp.gg/README.md

 - **BackEnd** Django Framework
 - **Database** PostgreSQL

-## Levelup.gg - Your Gaming Hub for Guides and Community Insights
+## LvlUp.gg - Your Gaming Hub for Guides and Community Insights

-Welcome to Levelup.gg, your ultimate online destination for game guides and community-driven content.
-Whether you're a seasoned gamer or a nub, Levelup.gg is your go-to platform for insightful articles and in-depth guides.
+Welcome to LvlUp.gg, your ultimate online destination for game guides and community-driven content.
+Whether you're a seasoned gamer or a nub, LvlUp.gg is your go-to platform for insightful articles and in-depth guides.

 What Sets Us Apart: